sylhare/React/README.md

 ## Create-App

-This is the starting [one](examples/create-app/README.md).
+Created from the old starting [project](create-app/README.md) which might be mostly deprecated now.
-Preferably using [yarn](https://yarnpkg.com/) as it is backed by facebook as well.
+Using [yarn](https://yarnpkg.com/) as it is well integrated with React.

 Start with: